 Safaris in Ruaha are wild and beautiful and deliver superb game viewing.
-With fewer camps, it tends to be less crowded, allowing you to enjoy the African bush and all that it has to offer in peace and tranquillity.
+With fewer camps, it tends to be less crowded, allowing you to enjoy the African bush and all that it has to offer in peace and tranquility.
 Safaris to Ruaha National Park include not only game drives but also guided walks and fly camping, depending on which camp you choose to stay at.

 Ruaha National Park is known for its diverse habitats, where Zambian miombo meets Tanzanian/Kenyan savannah.
 With this diversity comes a wealth of game and birdlife.
 There are a number of camps, both within the park and around it.
 These range from basic camps to high-end luxury camps to mobile or fly camps.
-Many are located in spectaular positions in the park, offering beautiful views across the savannah, or over the river beds, where the animals come to drink and bathe.
+Many are located in spectacular positions in the park, offering beautiful views across the savannah, or over the river beds, where the animals come to drink and bathe.
 Ruaha is seasonal, so speak to our consultants for advice on the best time to go.